Report Cards Could be Just What Pharma Needs to get Back to Respectability

 The Department of Health and Human Services (HHS) issued its final rule on submitting registration and summary results to clinicaltrials.gov.
 In a nutshell, the new guidelines define which clinical trials must be registered and when, how results should be reported (and when) and potential enalties for non-compliance….

-Forbes interviews Bioethics International’s Director on the Good Pharma Scorecard
+Forbes interviews Bioethics International’s Founder on the Good Pharma Scorecard

 forbes.com, August 17, 2016